The Shadow of the Desert: Plot

 As described in a review of the film in a film magazine, Barry Craven (Mayo) is a young Englishman living in India who has taken a native wife, Lolaire (Brent).
 Barry meets his old university friend Said (Kerry), a polished gentleman who is the son of an Algerian sheik.
 John Locke (Swickard) and his daughter Gillian (Harris) visit India, and Barry’s former love for Gillian returns; but he cannot marry her as he has a native wife.
 Crazed by jealousy, Lolaire kills herself.
 Barry is called back to England and marries Gillian.
 His Hindu servant Kunwar (Grassby), through his command of oriental mysticism, casts a spell on Barry that makes him feel remorse for his former wife Lolaire’s death.
 This remorse causes Barry to leave Gillian.
-He goes to the desert and joins Said, and while helping him fight a bandit chief, Gillian arrives on the scene.
-Said denies that he is with Barry and makes love to Gillian, who had previously repulsed him.
+He goes to the desert and joins Said to help fight a bandit chief.
+Gillian arrives on the scene.
+Said denies that he is with Barry and attempts to force himself on Gillian, but his better nature asserts itself.
 A messenger comes to Said and tells him of Barry’s danger.
 Said repents, sends aid, rescues Barry, and restores Gillian to him.
 Barry’s servant Kunwar is killed and with his death the curse, which was the shadow of the east, is lifted.